Beyond the Deadline: The Ongoing ADA Compliance Reality

 Standard Requirements

-- Faculty training on accessible content creation
+- Training (ongoing).
+Faculty training on accessible content creation.
+Staff training on accommodation procedures.
+Annual refresher requirements.

 Real Resolution Agreement Examples (2024-2025)